erlang/otp/system/doc/reference_manual/ref_man_processes.md

     `kill` will _not_ terminate the process in this case and it will not be converted to `killed`.

-  The converted message will be on the form `{'EXIT', SenderID, Reason}` where `Reason` equals the exit reason of the exit signal and `SenderID` is the identifier of the process or port that sent the exit signal.
+  The converted message will be of the form `{'EXIT', SenderID, Reason}` where `Reason` equals the exit reason of the exit signal and `SenderID` is the identifier of the process or port that sent the exit signal.